A New Perspective on Stabilizing GANs training: Direct Adversarial Training

 \section{Proposed Approach}

-Unlike previous adversarial training for classifiers, the proposed DAT method targets the discriminator that is a distribution metric function.
-The adversarial examples on the discriminator are defined as Eq (\ref{Eq:1}), the unintentional attack for discriminator can be regarded as a targeted attack that minimizes the distance (under the discriminator) between the adversarial examples of the generated images and the real images, the same is true for adversarial examples of the real images.
+The pipeline of DAT is applying adversarial examples to train GANs, which is the same as other adversarial training methods on classifier.
+However, unlike previous adversarial training for classifiers, the proposed DAT method targets to a distribution metric function: discriminator.
+The unintentional attack for discriminator can be regarded as a targeted attack that minimizes the distance (under the discriminator) between the adversarial examples of the real images and the generated images, the same is true for adversarial examples of the fake images.

-In the following contents, we firstly introduce an adversarial perturbation strategy according to various distribution metrics, based on which the DAT method is proposed.
-Moreover, we also analyze the correlation between the proposed method and gradient penalty.
+In the following contents, we first introduce the DAT method, from which an adversarial perturbation strategy according to various distribution metrics have been proposed.
+Moreover, we also analyze the correlation between the proposed method and the gradient penalty.